in

 It’s a particularly large bedrock so supply is consistent and prolific.
 It has a creamy white background with veins all throughout the surface, making it a stylish and quality choice for tables and countertops in any living room or kitchen area.

-The vein colors may vary from brown to dark gray which can make the surface really interesting and this brings in a sense of character and uniqueness to it.
-This granite is so durable that it’s even recommended for use as a flooring material.
+The vein colors may vary from brown to dark gray which can make the surface really interesting, and this brings in a sense of character and uniqueness to it.
+This stone is so durable that it’s even recommended for use as a flooring material.
 If you have any questions about the right choice for your space, don’t hesitate to consult with an expert.

-If you want something that’s particularly more on the lighter side, then delicatus cream granite is the one to consider for your countertop material in the kitchen.
+If you want something that’s particularly lighter, then Delicatus is the one to consider for your countertop material in the kitchen.

 Typhoon Bordeaux Granite